 C13 Yes No

-Does your institution have an application fee? x
+Does your institution have an application fee?
+X

 C13 Amount of application fee: \$60.00

 C13 Yes No

-Can it be waived for applicants with financial need?
-X
+Can it be waived for applicants with financial need? х

-C13 If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+C13 If you have an application fee and an on-line application option,

-C13 Same fee: Х
+C13 Same fee: